-The Board has established several Committees that are assigned responsibilities to assist the Board in carrying out its mandate.
+The Board has established several Committees that are assigned responsibilities to assist the Board in conducting its mandate.
 The standing committees are as follows:

-- Audit Committee
+- Audit Risk Committee

 - Policy Committee

-- Enterprise Risk Management Committee (ERMCO)

 - Nominating Committee

 - Scholarship Committee

 - Governance Committee

 Most Directors sit on more than one Committee.
 Attendance at all Board and Committee meetings is expected to be in person or by Zoom conference.